Early Offer program

 Selection process

-After the Early Offer closing date, RMIT’s Admission team will assess all applications using the STAR Method, along with relevant supporting documentation to determine the application outcome.
+After the Early Offer closing date, RMIT's Admissions team will review all applications using the STAR method and the supporting documents you’ve provided to decide the outcome.

 Application outcome

 If your Early Offer application is successful, please note the Early Offer is not an official VTAC offer.
-To receive a full offer from RMIT your Early Offer course must be in the highest eligible preference in your VTAC application and met all selection requirements.
+To receive a full offer from RMIT your Early Offer course must be the highest eligible preference in your VTAC application and meet all selection requirements.

-To be eligible to receive your official offer through VTAC, make sure you have paid your VTAC course fees and have the course listed on your preference list.
+To be eligible to receive your official offer through VTAC, make sure you have paid your VTAC application fee and have the course listed on your preference list.

 You are eligible to receive one offer per round in VTAC.
 The official VTAC offer that you receive will be for the course listed highest on your list of preferences where you have met all selection requirements.
 Your preferences should be ordered by which course you want to do the most, to the course you want to do the least.

-If your application is not successful, you can still apply for your preferred course via VTAC.
-You will need to meet the eligibility requirements.
+If your application isn’t successful, don’t worry—you can still apply for your preferred course through VTAC and meet the eligibility requirements.

-For example, if you receive an Early Offer for the Bachelor of Business, and receive an ATAR of 60, while you would not meet the conditions of your Early Offer course, you may be eligible for adjustment factors (such as SEAS and subject adjustments).
-Therefore, you may still receive an offer for the course through the regular selection process.
+For example, if you get an Early Offer for the Bachelor of Business but your ATAR is 60, you might not meet the Early Offer conditions.
+However, you may qualify for adjustment factors like SEAS or subject adjustments, which could help you get an offer through the regular process.

 Tanya Setyawan - RMIT Bachelor of Communications student, smiling, sitting at a table holding a mobile phone